ilanbb/dlprb/README.md

 Setting up:

-	1. Clone the repositopry into your working space.
+	Clone the repositopry into your working space.

-	2. for both cnn and rnn directories:

-		2a.
-Change the DATA_DIR variable in main.py to point to the actual input files directory.

-		2b.
-Change the following variables in main.py according to the actual input file name patterns:
-			(*) all_files
-			(*) TRAIN_STRUCTURE_FILE
-			(*) TEST_STRUCTURE_FILE
-			(*) TRAIN_SEQUENCE_FILE
-			(*) TERST_SEQUENCE_FILE

 Training:

-	For traininig a CNN architecture: python main.py train (from the cnn directory)
+	For traininig a CNN architecture (from the cnn directory): python main.py train <train-data-dir>

-	For traininig an RNN architecture: python main.py train (from the rnn directory)
+	For traininig an RNN architecture (from the rnn directory): python main.py train <train-data-dir>

 Testing:

-	For testing pre-trained CNN architecture: python main.py test (from the cnn directory)
+	For testing pre-trained CNN architecture (from the cnn directory): python main.py test <test-data-dir>

-	For testing pre-trained RNN architecture: python main.py test (from the rnn directory)
+	For testing pre-trained RNN architecture (from the rnn directory): python main.py test <test-data-dir>

+File names:

+	Sequence-information file should have the string "sequences" in its name.
+	Structure-information file should have the string "annotations" in its name.
+        Training and testing files of the same experiment should have the same name (in two different directories).

 Input format: